 BOAC Associated Companies based in London, would be the major force within Gulf Aviation during the mid-1950's period but a 'hands-on' executive was needed for the day-to-day operations and a unique arrangement would be made with a former RAF Distinguished Flying Cross award winner.

-In 1959, Gulf Avation hired an ex-RAF bomber pilot Alan Bodger, who was awarded the DFC in 1944, to run Gulf Aviation.
+In 1959, Gulf Avation hired an ex-RAF bomber pilot Alan Bodger as a "Managing Pilot" to run Gulf Aviation.
 Captain Bodger's DFC was awarded in 1944, when his Lancaster bomber was accidentally struck with incendiary bombs by a target marking RAF Mosquito.
 To extinguish his burning Lancaster, Bodger plunged his bomber into 10,000 ft. dive and successfully saved the aircraft and crew.

 When Captain Bodger was hired, it was with an odd stipulation, he would receive no salary unless the airline made a profit!
 This agreement would turn out to be a 'double-edged' sword.
 Bodger would get Gulf Aviation out of the red but at a cost of very little fleet modernization.